Question: "What are archangels?"Recommended Resource:

 The word archangel comes from a Greek word, archangelos, meaning “chief angel.”
 It’s a compound word formed from archon (“chief” or “ruler”) and aggelos (“angel” or “messenger”).
 The Bible suggests in several places that angels have a hierarchy of leadership, and an archangel seems to be the leader of other angels.

 Like all angels, archangels are personal beings created by God.
 They possess intelligence, power, and glory.
 They are spiritual in nature, rather than corporeal.
 Archangels serve God and carry out His purposes.

-Jude verse 9 uses the definite article "the archangel Michael," which could possibly indicate that Michael is the only archangel.
+Jude 1:9 uses the definite article the when referring to the archangel Michael, which could indicate that Michael is the only archangel.
 However, Daniel 10:13 describes Michael as “one of the chief princes.”
-This possibly indicates that there is more than one archangel, because it places Michael on the same level as the other “chief princes.”
+This possibly indicates that there are more than one archangel, because it places Michael on the same level as the other “chief princes.”
 So, while it is possible that there are multiple archangels, it is best not to presume upon the Word of God by declaring other angels as archangels.
-Daniel 10:21 describes Michael the archangel as "your prince," and Daniel 12:1 identifies Michael as "the great prince who protects."
 Even if there are multiple archangels, it seems that Michael is the chief among them.